Simon-48/Interpretable-Electrode-Band-Optimization-for-Affective-Emotion-Decoding/README.md

   3. Explainability with SHAP: Identifying Key Brain Regions and Bands

       To ensure interpretability and reduce model complexity, SHapley Additive exPlanations (SHAP) was used to evaluate the contribution of each input feature (electrode-band pair).
-The SHAP analysis revealed that only a subset of electrodes—particularly in the fronto-central and parieto-occipital regions—contributed significantly to emotion recognition.
+The SHAP analysis revealed that only a subset of electrodes, particularly in the fronto-central and parieto-occipital regions, contributed significantly to emotion recognition.
 Additionally, Delta and High Beta bands were found to play dominant roles in encoding emotional states.

           Optimized Set: 25 electrodes (61 features)

           Performance Retention: 98.78% of full model (200 features)

           Reduction in Parameters: ~24%

   4. Insights from Physiological Signals